 Here are some QA project management metrics we suggest bringing to the table:

-A final note on how to "speak client"
+A final note on how to "speak stakeholder"

-When communicating updates to clients, follow three key tenets:
+When communicating updates to product owners, follow three key tenets:

 You'll notice we've assumed you will be communicating these QA metrics in a meeting.
 Do not be tempted to send some kind of automated data aggregation in a weekly email (looking at you, developers and managers).

-The point is that you've tailored your QA metrics so they're precisely what's important to the client.
-So, relay that information with the care and attention it deserves.
-Your client will thank you.
+The point is that you've tailored your QA metrics so they're precisely what's important to the stakeholder.
+So, relay that information with the care and attention it deserves, and you will reap the rewards.